kpworthi/tributes-inc/README.md

 1. MongoDB is utilized for account authentication and user-created content
 1. Server to be created using Node.js and Express.js

+### 0.4.0 changes
+1. Users can now create a templated tribute page through their account page

+- Basic design in place for account:profile area

+### 0.3.4 changes
+1. Logo now points to the home page
+1. Fixed centering on account page sub-heading placeholders

+- portfolio assets and routing were added to the server. added gitignore as they do not pertain to tributes-inc

 ### 0.3.3 changes
 1. finished coding templates
 1. hooked templates into products page